The filter node can be deployed as a Docker container. The Docker container is a fat one and contains all subsystems of the filter node.

 - The protected resource on port 80.

-- The filter node registered in the Wallarm cloud; the filter node displayed in the Wallarm interface.
+- The filter node registered in the Wallarm portal in the EU or US cloud ; the filter node displayed in the Wallarm interface.

 You can also fine-tune the deployment by putting additional configuration files inside the container.